 Multiple DUI Offenses

-A second DUI offense charge in California is no joke.
+What happens after a second or third DUI Arrest in California?
+A second DUI charge in California is no joke.
 Of course a third DUI conviction is more severe.
-If you’ve been arrested for a DUI before, you know how it feels to be taken off to jail then wait to get out so you can do the next thing that could be the one thing that would help you most – call a criminal defense lawyer.
+If you’ve been arrested for a DUI before, you know how it feels to be taken off to jail then wait to get out so you can do the next thing that could be the one thing that would help you most – call a Top Rated DUI Defense Super Lawyer.
 Multiple DUI arrests will absolutely change your life and lifestyle for at least the next 1 to 2 years.
-Any DUI conviction subsequent to a first-time offense is going to come with stiffer penalties and punishments, and things only get worse after that.
+Any DUI/DWI conviction subsequent to a first-time offense is going to come with stiffer penalties and punishments, and things will only get worse after that.

 A second DUI offense and conviction can include the following punishments: